nadiamariduena/python-intro-2024-privat/0_installation.md

 - Consider what you intend to do with Python.

-- 4to 6 cores are usually sufficient.
+- 4 to 6 cores are usually sufficient.
 However, if you're planning to run computationally intensive tasks or large-scale data processing, more cores could be beneficial.

+#### 🔴 If your system's primary purpose is Python development or data processing, having more cores might offer performance benefits.
+However, for general usage, 4 cores are typically adequate.